jimmitchell/smplr/README.md

 - `.full-width`: A full width image that spans the entire width of the page.
 This is the same as adding an image using Markdown.
 - `.overflow`: A full width image that overflows the width of the page.

 Applying one of these classes to an image will allow you to control appearance and layout.
-It's far better to see it in action, so for more details and code examples, visit the **[smplr]** [style guide page](https://smplr.micro.blog/styleguide/#images-markdown-and-optional-html).
+It's far better to see it in action, so for more details and code examples, visit the **[mnml]** [style guide page](https://mnml.micro.blog/styleguide/#images-markdown-and-optional-html).

 ## Adding a Search Page

-**smplr** has a built-in Search shortcode to let you add a Search page if you so desire...
+**mnml** has a built-in Search shortcode to let you add a Search page if you so desire...

 1. Create a new Micro.blog page.
 Name it whatever you like with a url of whatever you like.
 2. In the page body, add the `{{< search >}}` shortcode.
 3. Visit your new search page and try it out.

-Search results default to 5 until you set your own value in the **smplr** plugin settings page.
+Search results default to 5 until you set your own value in the **mnml** plugin settings page.

 ## Special Thanks

-Thank you to the following for their **smplr** localization contributions:
+Thank you to the following for their **mnml** localization contributions:

 - Swedish: [@robertbirming](https://github.com/robertbirming)
 - Ukrainian & Russian: [@luxury-format](https://github.com/luxury-format)